What is This Simulation?

-This is an evolutionary neural network simulation where creatures controlled by artificial neural networks
+This is an evolutionary neural network simulation where creatures controlled by small feedforward neural networks

 Each creature's brain is a feedforward neural network with:

-- 3 Output Neurons - Control movement and mating behavior
+- 2 Output Neurons - Control acceleration (X/Y)

 6. Creature Distance (0 to 1): Normalized distance to detected creature.
-0 = close, 1 = far/at vision limit, 0 = no creature.
+0 = collision boundary/none, 1 = vision limit.

 7. Boundary X (-1 to 1): Normalized X position relative to center. -1 = left edge, 0 = center, 1 = right edge.